NotSoSeriouss/imager/README.md

 ## Template Image

 ![template](https://imgur.com/EVb2SZp.png)
-`Here the image is in half because this template is meant to be merrored`
+(Here the image is in half because this template is meant to be mirrored)

 To create a template image: